selfdriven-engagement/selfdriven-shop/README.md

 ## selfdriven Shop

-**We are exploring the best options for a shop.**

-In the meantime, you can design and order your own custom clothing and accessories using these instructions: [resources.selfdriven.foundation/merch/](https://resources.selfdriven.foundation/merch/).
+In the meantime, you can design and order your own custom clothing and accessories using these instructions: [shop.selfdriven.foundation/merch/custom](https://shop.selfdriven.foundation/merch/custom/).

 ### Supported By
 - The [**selfdriven Foundation**](https://selfdriven.foundation)